 Is this a bit too technical for you?

-Don’t worry, the actual field indicators used to identify the biogeochemical processes that define hydric soils are more straightforward.
+Don’t worry, the field indicators used to identify the above biogeochemical processes are more straightforward.

 Some example indicators are as follows: